Writing and debugging Perl One-liners

 It's the operating system name.
 With that cleared up, let's see what else we can do.
 If you're

-.
-This turns on some of Perl's newer features, like say
+-e.
+This turns on some of Perl's newer features, like say, which prints

 a string and appends a newline to it.
 This saves typing and makes the code cleaner: